Tojikan/znz-roll20/docs/p0-rolls.md

 ### Combat Rolls ###

-Combat rolls, or rolls for determining a successful attack against an opponent, work a bit differently.
-For a single attack action, the player can make multiple attack rolls against an opponent.
-For every attack roll that succeeds, the player may make a damage roll to determine damage.
-Every attack roll in an attack action costs resources.
-By spending resources, the player has more opportunity to deal damage in a single attack action.
+Combat rolls are rolls that determine a successful attack against an enemy and work slightly differently to regular rolls.
+During an attack action, a player can specify however many attacks they would like to make.
+For each attack, the player can roll an attack roll but each roll consumes a resource (ammo or energy).
+Each successful attack results in a roll of the weapon's damage dice.
+In summary, combat rolls are designed to be *multi-attacks*.
+See the combat page for more details.

 Example:

 `Player spends 3 ammo on an attack action.
-This allows them to make 3 attack rolls.
+This allows them to make 3 attack rolls costing 3 ammo.
 2 of those attack rolls succeed, allowing the player to roll 2 damage rolls.`

-Refer to the combat section for more details on combat rolls.
 <br/><br/>

+### Double Down ###

+If a player is not happy with the result of the roll but before the ZM declares the outcome of the roll, they can petition the ZM to *Double-Down* on their roll.
+A Double-Down allows a player to re-roll the same roll if they pay a sum of resources that is specified by the ZM.
+If the ZM agrees to allow the double-down, they will then state the cost of the Double-Down.
+If the player accepts and spends that cost, they may re-roll that roll **but must accept the results of the second roll**.
+Players **cannot** double-down again on the same action.
+The ZM can always refuse a double-down request at anytime.
+<br/><br/>

 ### All-In ###

-The All-In is a last resort action a player can make.
-If the player is not happy with the result of the action, they can choose to go All-In.
-If there is a way that makes sense for the action to succeed narratively, the ZM can allow your action to succeed but at an exorbitant cost to the player.
-Such costs are whatever the ZM fancies, such as expending most or all of a resource, losing XP, taking significant amounts of damage, or even death.
+The **All-In** is a last resort action a player can make.
+Similar to a double-down, the player can petition the ZM to all-in on a roll.
+If the ZM accepts it, they will specify a cost that the player may choose to accept and pay.
+This cost is usually exorbitant and demanding **but by paying it, the action will succeed without needing to roll**.

-The ZM will let the player know these costs, and the player can choose to accept them or not.
-It is always up to the player to ask to go All-In.
-The ZM can always refuse an All-In if it doesn’t make sense narratively.
+The ZM can always refuse an All-In.
+<br/><br/>